Our Vanguard leadership conference explores Lexington this fall. Now Accepting Applications

 Monica Campana, a native of Peru based in Atlanta, GA is the Co-founder and Executive Director of Living Walls: The City Speaks, Inc. Living Walls is a non-profit organization that seeks to promote, educate and change perspectives toward our public space in our communities via street art.

 Natalie is a Sustainability – Sr. Consultant, with a focus on Urban Resiliency, for AECOM in Texas.
 Natalie also co-founded Green Money Search to inspire sustainable city development by leveraging incentives to encourage citizens to implement sustainable practices on their projects.
 She also leads Advocacy for USGBC Texas Gulf Coast Region.

-Megan is a brand & communications strategist, creative director, project manager — and visual artist.
+Megan is a communications strategist and visual artist.
 She has spent most her career leading external communications and brand strategy for New York-based nonprofit and philanthropic organizations in the art, civic, and design community, such as the Robert Rauschenberg Foundation and the Design Trust for Public Space.
-In 2018 she co-founded The Constellation Collective, a strategic consultancy that works with female leaders and creatives on communications with purpose.
+In 2018 she co-founded The Constellation Collective, a two-woman strategic communications consultancy focused on clear, compelling, and accessible communications.